fizcris/CarND-Advanced-Lane-Lines/README.md

     </tr>
 </table>

-The results are generally good and the straights project fairly straight onto the birs eye perspective, wich will help later on curvature detection.
+The results are generally good and the straights project fairly straight onto the birds eye perspective, which will help later on curvature detection.

 <table>
     <tr>